Roland George Investments Program

 Career Outcomes

-The faculty in the RGIP program empower the students to make sound portfolio management choices.
-Using state-of-the-art software, a brand new dedicated learning environment, and a curriculum aligned to industry standards, the faculty mentors and professors in the RGIP program deliver a truly world-class educational experience.
+Faculty in the RGIP program empower you to make informed portfolio management decisions.
+With cutting-edge software and a dedicated learning environment, our curriculum meets industry standards, offering a world-class educational experience.

 - Giovanni Fernandez, PhD, associate professor of finance